leancamp/organisers-guide/Organisers Guide.md

 . announced to email lists
 . announced to Leancamp Leaders
 . announced to Ambassadors
+. post to plancast
+. post to lanyrd
+. post to attending.io
+. submit to startup digest
+. submit to local lean startup meetup (announce it as a meetup event if possible, for higher conversion)

+ (take from old Lean events in London guide)

 # Seeding Sessions (4-2 weeks before)
 .
 About 30% of the sessions slots covered by people who know have prepped sessions, you'll likely have a full board.